sshaerosol/ssh-aerosol/src/include/CHEMISTRY/README.md

 - species list

-it should have the postfix ".species"
+it is recommended to use the postfix ".species"

 - reactions list

-it should have the postfix ".reactions"
+it is recommended to use the postfix ".reactions"

 ## Location of the input files :